Don't translate your documentation (yet)

 âCan we support localized docs?â

 Teams underestimate what it takes to maintain translations.
-Documentation changes constantly.
-Translations need to keep up.
+Documentation changes constantly, and the translations have to keep up.
 Most teams canât.

 Mistake 1: Translating without a goal

-Google Analytics shows traffic from Japan.
-Someone suggests translating to Japanse.
-Six months later, the Italian docs are outdated and nobody maintains them.
+Google Analytics shows traffic from Japan, someone suggests translating to Japanese, and six months later the Italian docs are outdated and nobody maintains them.

 Traffic from a country doesnât mean you need docs in that language.
-English might be fine for technical audiences.
+English is often fine for technical audiences.

 Mistake 2: Translating everything at once